alexandraYesbabylon/projectFlow/README.md

 }
 ```

-## 9.- Status project
+## 9.- Project Status and Workflow

-This is the status flow of the project
+### Status Flow of the Project

+The project status flow is represented in the following image.
+It indicates the different states and transitions within the project life cycle.

 <img src=".\assets\img\StatusProject.drawio.png" alt="StatusProject.drawio" style="zoom:100%;" />

-See the method `getWorkflow` in the class `Project.class.php` that manages the project statuses.
-See the actions in the `form` call   `Project.form.default.json`.
-Here is the example for the actions/
+### Managing Project Statuses

+In the project management code, the 'getWorkflow' method within the `Project.class.php` class is responsible for handling project statuses.
+By reviewing this method, you can gain insight into how project statuses are managed and manipulated programmatically.

+### Project Form Actions

+The `Project.form.default.json` file defines the available actions related to projects.
+Below is an example of an action configuration:

 ```json
  "actions": [